-If half of our English vocabulary can be spelled accurately by sound-symbol correspondence it’s easy to see why grapheme-phoneme correspondences are central to being able to crack the English code and understand our writing system or orthography.
+If half of our English vocabulary can be spelled accurately by sound-symbol correspondences it’s easy to see why grapheme-phoneme correspondences are central to being able to crack the English code and understand our writing system or orthography.
 Understanding grapheme-phoneme correspondences requires knowledge of the English alphabet and how letters combine in a variety of ways to represent our speech sounds.

-In order to teach reading effectively teachers need to understand the difference between the alphabetic principle, letter-sound knowledge, phonics, phonic decoding and orthographic mapping.
+Teachers need to understand the difference between the alphabetic principle, letter-sound knowledge, phonics, phonic decoding and orthographic mapping.